Next tour: Sunday 16 July 2023.

 The tour begins in Manchester city centre, near the canal’s terminus, so that we can traverse in detail the delta-like tributaries that weave through Castlefield, such as Potato Wharf and the Staffordshire Basin.
 We can also visit the ingenious Giant’s Basin weir and watch how the canal links with the River Medlock it subjugated.
 From the remarkable crossroads of waterways at the Castlefield Canal Basin we head off to Hulme Locks, which allowed the Bridgewater Canal to link to the River Irwell.
 At Cornbrook there are traces of the original Corn Brook in a magnificent drain and at Pomona the modern lock that connects to the Manchester Ship Canal.
 We finish the tour with a visual surprise.

 History of the Bridgewater Canal

-The Duke turned to his engineer, James Brindley, and they developed a way of channeling the water so that the coal could be taken out on boats along it.
+The canal opened on the 17th of July 1761.
+It was devised by Francis Egerton, 3rd Duke of Bridgewater, who in looking for a way of reducing flooding in his Worsley mines turned to his engineer, James Brindley.
+They developed a way of channeling the water so that the coal could be taken out on boats.
 When the Duke realised he had enough coal to supply the needs of Manchester and Salford he decided to build a canal across the land so that his supply could reach those towns.